trademapper/trademapper-js/_pages/03_data.md

 * __FAO http://faostat3.fao.org/home/E__ Trade data for food and agricultural products (inc forestry)

 * __FAO FishStatJ__ http://www.fao.org/fishery/topic/166235/en Fisheries trade data

+_Please get in contact if you have any additional sources you wish to add to this list._

 ...